rmidura/EMDigIt/README.md

 **Credits**
 Project Director: Rachel Midura
 Data Visualization Designer: Michael Stamper
+Github Repository: Sai Chaitanya Davuluri

 **Acknowledgments**
 Supported by the National Endowment for the Humanities (NEH).
 Views expressed do not necessarily reflect those of NEH.